 ARA (Audio Random Access)

-From version 10.0.30 of Cubase Pro and from version 10.1 of Nuendo, there is a new, more versatile way of processing audio in Revoice Pro.
+From version 2019.05 of Cakewalk by Banlab there is a more versatile way of processing audio in Revoice Pro.

 The Audio Random Access (ARA for short) interface allows plug-ins and DAWs to integrate much more thoroughly with each other.
 Revoice Pro supports the new ARA 2 standard that allows a better and much faster exchange of information.

-When working with Revoice Pro and Cubase Pro, ARA has the following advantages:
+When working with Revoice Pro and Cakewalk, ARA has the following advantages:

 - There is immediate transfer of audio between the DAW and Revoice Pro.